vitorbarros/vmb-zf2-module-login/README.md

 Installation without composer is not officially supported and requires you to manually install all dependencies that are listed in `composer.json`

-### Configuration options
+## Configuration options

-To create initial data to teste the module, configure database connection.
-Fallow the exemple
+To create initial data to test the module configure the database connection as following

 ```php
 <?php